dplusplus1024/bitcoin-jenga/COMMUNITIES.md

-# Privacy Jenga Communities
+# Privacy Jenga Around the World

-If you've played Privacy Jenga in your community, add your community's name here, along with a link to an image, tweet, or any other relevant media!
+If you've played Privacy Jenga in your community or at an event, add your details here, along with a link to an image, tweet, or any relevant media!
 Simply edit this page and add your entry below.

-## Communities
+## Places Where It's Played

 - **TABConf**